 A more radical technique to lift the level of abstraction would be to specify how the computation occurs and use a compiler to generate the hardware for that specification.
 The architecture community has been exploring the idea of transforming behavioral (or functional) descriptions of computation into hardware designs.
 This is commonly referred to High-Level Synthesis (HLS) in the community.

-High-Level Synthesis2 is the idea of compiling a computational description in a high-level programming language3, like C or C++, into an HDL like Verilog.
+High-Level Synthesis “Synthesis” is borrowed from hardware design workflows—circuits are synthesized into silicon.
+This is just a compiler. is the idea of compiling a computational description in a high-level programming language, Architects operate at the level of gates, wires, and clocks.
+C++ is a huge jump in abstractions. like C or C++, into an HDL like Verilog.
 HLS has been quite successful in a multitude of domains—everything from digital signal processing to machine learning accelerators has been implemented in HLS.